Analysis of random scale-invariant patterns,

 Orientation.
 The pattern should be oriented horizontally, i.e., in landscape orientation (it is slightly wider than high).

 Photograph the chart using the sort of lighting described in Imatest Lab or How to test lenses, taking care to avoid glare.
-Save the image in any one of several high quality formats, but beware of JPEGs with high compression (low quality), which will show degraded quality, unless, of course, you are testing JPEG degradations.
+Save the image in any one of several high quality formats, but beware of JPEGs with high compression (low quality), which will show degraded quality, unless, of course, you are testing for JPEG degradations.

 Running interactively in Rescharts